LabZDjee/html5-local-file-access/README.md

 Technically speaking what we can write is an object `data` of class `Blob`.
 This object is created with parameters `[text], {type: 'text/plain'}` This mime type could of course be refined such as text/xml... `text` is a string which contains file content

 From this data [Blob](https://en.wikipedia.org/wiki/Binary_large_object), we have the `href` value called an *object URL* as `window.URL.createObjectURL(data)` .
-However, this value is stored in a variable in order to call `window.URL.revokeObjectURL(data)`  in case it has already being assigned, this to avoid memory leaks.
+However, this value is stored in a variable in order to call `window.URL.revokeObjectURL(previousUrlObject)`  in case it has already being assigned, this to avoid memory leaks.
 This is the main reason why we have the `onStoreFileNameUpdate`  helper

 When users click this special `<a` link, they are sometimes prompted through a dialog box to confirm they are okay to save.
 In fact, what happens on such click greatly depends on the browser implementation